NuevoFoundation/workshops/content/english/unity/8-shooting.md

 weight: 9
 ---

 Now that the bullet is all set up, let's get Nuvi shooting those bullets.
-Make a script called "shootingBehavior", then copy and paste this code:
+Make a script called "ShootingBehavior", then copy and paste this code:

 ```csharp
 using System.Collections;